The Totally Excellent Adventures of Mack and The D: Critical response

-Reviewing the episode of The A.V.
-Club, Alex McLevy felt as if the writers were trying to mimic the fun nature of the DC Comics series Legends of Tomorrow with the episode.
+Reviewing the episode, Alex McLevy of The A.V.
+Club felt as if the writers were trying to mimic the fun nature of the DC Comics series Legends of Tomorrow with the episode.
 He said, "while it's hard to not smile at the fey but likable tributes to retro horror-comedy tropes, it's also not exactly bold or original, either.
 It mostly elicits some knowing chuckles, a breezy and enjoyable episode that bends the series' format in ways that are broad and occasionally too cute by half", and compared the episode to "Fear and Loathing on the Planet of Kitson" from season six.
 McLevy gave the episode a "B−".
 Michael Ahr at Den of Geek said, "although the movie allusions were entertaining and appreciated, the stylistic narrative choices felt very much out of place" with "the whole episode feeling a bit like a parody of itself."
 He gave the episode 3 out of 5 stars.
 Matt Webb Mitovich from TVLine felt the episode was a letdown, describing it as "a well-intended but tonally wayward misfire".
 Mitovich conceded the episode was "every bit the love letter to the decade that it promised to be" but amidst all that, "it felt like actual storytelling opportunities were missed."
 For him, Mack's storyline was disappointing, likening his downward spiral to "Bro Thor" seen in Avengers: Endgame (2019), and called the Deke Squad storyline "just this side of too silly".
 Mitovich concluded, "If the events of this episode had taken place in an alternate reality or dream, then the over-the-top humor would have worked ...
 But as a very real juncture in the S.H.I.E.L.D. agents' final mission, it fell flat for me".